-- 1. As a sustainable service provider.
+1. As a sustainable service provider.
 The Bank wants to be an effective, sustainable bank for its customers.
-Modern customers not only want products and services that clearly support sustainable development, but also competitive prices and a professional service.
+Today's customers not only want products and services that clearly support sustainable development, but also competitive prices and a professional service.
 The Bank wants its customers to enjoy all these things in a simple, seamless and straightforward way.
 In practice, the Bank is continuing to develop a package of banking services that meets as many customer-banking needs as possible.
 Saving, investing, asset management and private banking, payment services, lending and insurance are services that the Bank already offers in different ways in various countries.
 Given their differing markets and stages of development, there are considerable differences between the packages of services across the countries where the Bank operates.
-The Bank's aim is to create its own, broad customer base a powerful community of private individuals and businesses that have made a conscious decision to bank with the Bank and use their money to make the world more like it could be, and less like it is. - 2.
-As a product innovator.
-The Bank wants to develop innovative products and supply them using third-party distribution channels.
-These products are designed to reflect the social value at the heart of the Bank's work.
-The Dutch branch has taken this development the furthest as its Triodos Added Value Funds, Triodos Green Fund, Triodos Culture Fund and Triodos Real Estate Fund are distributed via other banks.
-Much of the growth in these funds results from third-party distribution.
-By doing so, the Bank becomes more visible to a wider audience.
-Indeed, some investors will become savers as well, but in most cases customers are content to simply switch their investments to sustainable alternatives.
-Inevitably this is easier to do if the product is available through a customer's existing bank. - 3.
-As an opinion leader.
+The Bank's aim is to create its own, broad customer base - a powerful community of private individuals and businesses that have made a conscious decision to use their money to make the world more like it could be, and less like it is.

+- 2. As a product innovator.
+A second strategic objective is to develop innovative products and sell them through the Bank and third parties.
+These products directly reflect the mission and values at the core of the Bank's work.
+Product development is particularly advanced in the Netherlands where Triodos Groenfonds, Triodos Fair Share Fund, Triodos Vastgoedfonds and Triodos Cultuurfonds are all distributed to the general public through Triodos Bank and other banks.
+The Triodos Sustainability Funds, Triodos Microfinance Fund and Triodos Renewables Europe Fund are also positioned for further distribution in Europe.
+More than 50% of the growth in the Triodos funds now comes from distribution via third parties, bringing the Bank's products to a broader audience. - 3.
+As a reference point.
 The Bank is increasingly engaged in public debate about the benefits and challenges of socially responsible business and sustainable banking.
-With 30 years of experience, the Bank strives to drive this agenda forward from pioneering renewable energy finance to the development of inclusive financial sectors through micro finance in the fight against mounting poverty.
+With over 30 years of experience, the Bank strives to drive this agenda forward from pioneering renewable energy finance to the development of inclusive financial sectors through micro finance in the fight against mounting poverty.
 The consequences of this public debate extend well beyond the activities of the Bank itself.
 The Bank is now recognised abroad too, thanks to its own vision and approach, both in the countries in which it has set up a branch and beyond.
 The Bank aims to create partnerships with other businesses and organisations that maintain a commitment to social renewal within their activities.